Creating and Running a ThinkPHP 8 Project in ServBay

 password

-field accordingly.Using Redis Cache in Code
+field here.Using Redis Cache in Code

 Cache

-Facade in your controller or route callback to interact with Redis:php<?php use think\facade\Cache; use think\facade\Route; Route::get('/redis-example', function () { // Set cache with no expiry (or specify expiry as the third parameter) Cache::set('my_redis_key', 'Hello from Redis!'); // Get cache value $value = Cache::get('my_redis_key'); return 'Value from Redis: ' . $value; });
+Facade to interact with Redis:php<?php use think\facade\Cache; use think\facade\Route; Route::get('/redis-example', function () { // Set cache, permanent (or pass an expiry as the third parameter) Cache::set('my_redis_key', 'Hello from Redis!'); // Get cache $value = Cache::get('my_redis_key'); return 'Value from Redis: ' . $value; });

 1